cristianpana86/GeneratorBundle/README.md

 This bundle is an extension of [PUGXGeneratorBundle](https://github.com/PUGX/PUGXGeneratorBundle) which is a project improving [SensioGeneratorBundle](https://github.com/sensio/SensioGeneratorBundle).

+CPANAGeneratorBundle adds to the Show view the associated objects found in an ArrayCollection of the entity.
+Example: there are 2 entities: Author and Book found in One-to-Many  BIDIRECTIONAL relation.
+In Author entity there is a property called 'books' of type ArrayCollection.
+In the author/show view after the fields related to Author there will be listed the Books associated:

+Author

+Last name: Herbert
+First name: Frank
+Nationality: American
+Id: 1

+Books
+[Add book]

+Title: Dune Chronicles
+Genre : Science Fiction
+Id:1
+[view][edit]

+Title: Dune Mesiah
+Genre: Science Fiction
+Id: 2
+[view][edit]

 PUGXGeneratorBundle adds many functionalities on top of SensioGeneratorBundle:

 * main block name customizable in layout